-Le Petit Prince in Chinese, Japanese, and Vietnamese
+Le Petit Prince in Chinese, Japanese, Vietnamese, and Mongolian

 Few books have been translated into as many languages as Le Petit Prince, a so-called 'children's story' written in 1943 by Antoine de Saint-Exupéry.
 Le Petit Prince has been translated into Chinese well over 50 times (including adaptations).
 There are 16 Japanese translations following the expiry of the copyright.
 And it has also been translated into Vietnamese a number of times.